rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 Literature Review
 =============

-**Datasets retrieval**  Although *Information Retrieval* is a well-established research field, only a few attempts have focused on the task of dataset extraction form publications. [@ghavimi2016identifying] tried it using heuristics and dictionaries but their heuristics have some problems.
+Although *Information Retrieval* is a well-established research field, only a few attempts have focused on the task of dataset extraction form publications. [@ghavimi2016identifying] tried it using heuristics and dictionaries but their heuristics have some problems.
 Firstly, they give too much weight to acronyms.
 For example, *NYPD, (New York Police Department)* is detected as a dataset name.
 Furthermore, they also give too much weight to the publication year of the datasets because they assumed dataset names are usually followed by the publication year but that may only work on Social Sciences publications.
 For example, in the Computer Science datasets do not appear followed by the publication year so this heuristic cannot detect all kind of dataset mentions.

 What did you do